electricimp/imp-central-impt/DevelopmentGuide.md

 Press <Ctrl-C> to exit.
 ```

 11. Use the fixture to configure some DUTs.
-They will connect, and download and run their assigned DUT firmware which will test and bless them.
+They will connect, then download and run their assigned DUT firmware which will test and bless them.

 12. Stop the logging by pressing *Ctrl-C*.